Packages are representative, additional custom package options are available to meet unique design requirements.

 Available through Juniper Networks, Contrail is an SDN software designed to enable better management and control for service delivery providers.
 Users of Contrail can see an increase in overall server performance and utilization for vRouter-based infrastructures in telecommunications environments.

 Open vSwitch, is an open-source multi-layer virtual switch that’s designed for massive network automation through programmatic extension, while supporting standard management interfaces and protocols.
-Intel® FPGA PAC N3000 provides a full offload of OVS fastpath and supports Live Migration by overcoming traditional concerns with SR-IOV.
+Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) N3000 provides a full offload of OVS fastpath and supports Live Migration by overcoming traditional concerns with SR-IOV.

 Turbo Coding is the channel coding solution for (FEC) Forward Error Correction in LTE cellular communications.